dekz/fabio/README.md

 -> Reporters
   -> Reporter
 ```
+Note: this the global stack example, a Top level stack may pass messages differently.
+(Not currently the case)

 # Why?
 Main goal is to create a simple and extendable remote build system.
-One which can easily be run in most platforms (ruby, or jruby).
+One which can easily be executed on most platforms (ruby, or jruby).

 # Core concepts
 Always #call on, never stop the chain early.
+Call with empty if required.
 Default your arguments where it makes sense, use the most logical default choice (i.e git with no operation is checkout)